Demos - Audio Books

 Read by James Lurie

 Lurie’s testosterone-stoked voice strikes a rapid pace, undaunted by the abundant technical terms.
 Two of his impersonations stand out.
 One is the voice of a Russian-Jewish émigré and computer whiz working on pi to several billion digits.
 The other interviewee suffers from a gruesome genetic syndrome, and Mr. Lurie speaks for him as though he had cerebral palsy.
 Done without mockery or indiscretion, the result imparts a deserved empathy for the disorder.
-Random House 2008
+(Random House)

 From Publishers Weekly: